 The general release of a workers' compensation claim often includes language that waives the right of an employee to bring a lawsuit against their employer for a wide range of reasons.
 The following unlawful employment practices are outlined briefly, but for more information on each law or statute, click on the link.
 If you believe your employer has broken the law, make sure to speak with a workers' compensation attorney and don't sign a release of your right to hold your employer accountable.

 This type of claim has to do with contracts and how those involved will execute their duties.
 Employment is a form of contractual agreement, so it is possible for an employee to accuse their employer of violating the terms of the contract.
-This issue gets complicated by the fact that Florida is a right-to-work state, so read more about this claim by visiting the link above.
+This issue can get complicated by the fact that Florida is a right-to-work state.

 Overlap with Personal Injury Protection Benefits